-Mr. Kasel was elected Senior Vice President - Rail Products and Services in 2012 having previously served as Senior Vice President - Operations and Manufacturing since 2005 and Vice President - Operations and Manufacturing since 2003.
+Mr. Kasel was elected Senior Vice President - Rail Products and Services in 2012 having previously served as Senior Vice President - Operations and Manufacturing since 2003.
 Mr. Kasel served as Vice President of Operations for Mammoth, Inc., a Nortek company from 2000 to 2003.